What if the Other Driver Doesn’t Have Insurance?

 How Long Do I Have to File a Lawsuit After an Accident With an Uninsured Driver in Fort Worth?

 In Texas, you may have the right to file a lawsuit for damages if someone else causes you to get hurt.
 However, you won’t have an unlimited amount of time to do so.
 Typically, a two-year statute of limitations applies to car accident lawsuits in Texas.
 The clock begins to run at the time of the crash or whenever you reasonably discovered your injury, whichever occurs later.

 How much time do you have to file a lawsuit after a car accident involving an uninsured driver in Fort Worth?
-To make sure this question is answered properly, it’s important to consult with our experienced car accident lawyers.
+To make sure this question is answered properly, it’s important to consult with an experienced car accident lawyer.

 Attorney Jason Stephens Is Here to Help After a Crash Involving an Uninsured Driver